Thanatisia/SharedSpace/Docs/CyberSecurity/Tools/Frameworks/Metasploit/setup.md

             msf5 > set LHOST 10.0.2.4
             msf5 > exploit
             ```

+## Wiki

+### Scripts
+- auxiliary
+    > List of auxiliary
+    - auxiliary/scanner/ssh/ssh_login
+        - Options
+            + USERNAME [username] : Set the username
+            + USER_AS_PASS {true|false} : Set to use the username as the password
+            + USERPASS_FILE [filename] : Set your own list of username and passwords
+            + USER_FILE [filename] : Set your own list of usernames; User names only
+- exploits
+    > List of exploits
+    + exploit/multi/handler
+- payloads
+    >List of payloads
+    - Meterpreter
+        - Linux
+            + Reverse TCP : linux/x86/shell/reverse_tcp
+        - Windows
+            + Reverse TCP : windows/meterpreter/reverse_tcp

 ### Terminologies
 + LHOST [attacker-IP]   : Sets the Local Host; Normally used to create a reverse connection to your machine after the attack succeeds